Ctenanthe: Planting, Growing, and Care

 Why are the leaves of my Ctenanthe curling?

-The leaves of your Ctenanthe are likely curling due to lack of humidity, insufficient watering, too intense light, a cold draught or excess fertiliser.
-Mist regularly, adjust watering and place the young plant in medium to bright indirect light to avoid this stress.
+The leaves of your Ctenanthe are likely curling due to a lack of humidity, insufficient watering, too intense light, a cold draught, or an excess of fertiliser.
+Mist regularly, adjust watering, and place the plant in medium to bright indirect light to avoid this stress.

 - Subscribe!